sirriah/fm-tip-calculator/README.md

 What I have leart in CSS is, that for the hover on input is better to use the outline than the border, because border cause "jumping" of the rest of the content.

+Accessibility is the really importnat part for me, but I am still learning :)

 ### Continued development

 I want to finished the React course and then I want to try next challenge from Fronted Mentor - the memory game.